LauraStarzomska/Data-Visualization-and-Modeling-Project/README.md

 ## Results

-The model achieved an accuracy score of 0.72, which is a good result considering the complexity of the problem and the limited number of variables used.
+The model achieved an accuracy score of 0.15, which isn't a satisfying result.

 ## Future Work